AtoraSuunva/dotfiles/readme.md

 4. `dotfiles config --local status.showUntrackedFiles no`
 5. Install zsh e.g. `sudo apt install zsh`
+6. Make zsh your default shell: `chsh -s $(which zsh)`
+7. Log out and log back in

 ## Usage

 `dotfiles` is an alias to `git` configured to track the home directory.
 Use `dotfiles add`, `dotfiles status`, `dotfiles push` etc as if you were normally using git.

-Generally, any device mirroring the config should only use `dotfiles pull` to update and only the main device would use
+Generally, any device mirroring the config should only use `dotfiles pull` to update and only the main device would use `dotfiles push`.

+Antidote is included as a git submodule, as such it can't self-update.
+Use `antidote-update` to update the submodule on the main device, then commit and push.

 ## (Un)License